What are Analysis Dashboards?

 Can I add the Timeline widget to any dashboard?

 No. Timeline is only available in Analysis Dashboards.
 However, you can easily import a saved search.

 Can I load a saved search into the Dashboard?

 Yes.
 When creating an Analysis Dashboard, you can choose to start from a Saved Search.
 Just select the search from the list and the dashboard will return results.

 How does Spike determine what time it is?

 Spike detects the timezone you are in based on your browser client.
 All data presented in the Analysis dashboard is based on this timezone.

 How can I export and share results?

-As we are launching the feature to beta, we are not yet supporting exporting and sharing of the graph data from within the platform.
+As the feature has just been launched to beta, we do not yet support exporting and sharing of the graph data from within the platform.
 However, we plan to introduce this in the near future.